 Session Description: 300 word limit (2000 characters).
 Full description of session for reviewers.
 This will not appear in the conference program.

 Abstract for Program: 50 word limit (360 characters).
 This will appear in the program online.

 Speaker Biographies: 100 word limit per presenter.
 Will appear only online.
 Please note that speaker photo is optional.

 Categories to Highlight the 2021 Theme:

-- Navigating TESOL Career Paths: Shifting into materials writing, K-12 certification, instructional design, editing, etc.
+- Exploring TESOL Career Paths: Shifting into materials writing, K-12 certification, instructional design, editing, etc.

 - Issues of Equity in EL education